andrewdyer/event-dispatcher/README.md

 Licensed under the [MIT license](https://opensource.org/licenses/MIT) and is free for private or commercial projects.

+## ✨ Introduction

+Event Dispatcher is a lightweight, framework-agnostic library for implementing the observer pattern in PHP.
+It enables you to define events and attach listeners that react when those events are triggered - keeping your code clean, modular, and easy to extend.

 ## 📋 Prerequisites

 Before you begin, ensure you have met the following requirements: